cviebrock/laravel-elasticsearch-handlers/README.md

     ```

 3. Add the service provider (`config/app.php` for Laravel 5 or `app/config/app.php` for Laravel 4).
-The service provider needs to come after the `LaravelElasticsearch` provider.
+The service provider needs to come after the `LaravelElasticsearch` provider, since we "hijack"
+the Manager class from that package and use our own.

     ```php
     'providers' => array(